Basmala-Abdullah/Employee-Management-System/README.md

 * 🗑 **Delete** an employee.
 * 💾 Data stored in a **MySQL database**.
 * 🎨 User-friendly UI using **Bootstrap**.
+* 📜 **Centralized Logging with AOP** — Log method calls, arguments, and results across controllers, services, and DAOs.

 ---